The Quelmer boat cemetery Old boat hulls sailing out of time

 Cemetery__Quelmer_-_St_Malo-SMBMSM-9497Cemetery__Quelmer_-_St_Malo-SMBMSM-9497

-A site to discover during a nice walk on the banks of the Rance, in Quelmer – la Passagère, one of the districts of Saint-Malo!
+It’s a great place to explore on a walk along the banks of the Rance, in Quelmer – la Passagère, one of Saint-Malo’s districts!

-What more beautiful tribute paid by this place to the memory of this country of sailors and boats hidden in a small cove of the maritime Rance that has seen so many boats born at the time when shipyards were the pride of the Rance valley.
+What better tribute could this place pay to the memory of this land of sailors and boats hidden in a small cove of the maritime Rance that has seen so many boats born in the days when shipyards were the pride of the Rance valley.

 A history of boats that continues

-A wink of history, a shipyard restarted a few months ago in the cove of Quelmer.
-Next to these hulls eaten away by the sea that look in vain towards the renovated slipway of La Landriais on the other shore, other hulls come to repair their damaged frames and planking to continue sailing.
+A wink of history, a shipyard restarted a few months ago in the Quelmer cove.
+Alongside these hulls eaten away by the sea, which look in vain towards the renovated slipway at La Landriais on the other shore, other hulls come to repair their damaged frames and planking to continue sailing.

 Inspiration!